awsdocs/aws-codebuild-user-guide/doc_source/create-project-cli.md

 ### vpcConfig<a name="cli.vpcconfig"></a>

 Optional\.
-A [VpcConfig](https://docs.aws.amazon.com/codebuild/latest/APIReference/API_VpcConfig.html) object that contains information information about the VPC configuration for you rproject\.
+A [VpcConfig](https://docs.aws.amazon.com/codebuild/latest/APIReference/API_VpcConfig.html) object that contains information information about the VPC configuration for your project\.
+For more information, see [Use AWS CodeBuild with Amazon Virtual Private Cloud](vpc-support.md)\.

 These properties include:

 vpcId
 Required\.
 The VPC ID that CodeBuild uses\.
 Run this command to get a list of all VPC IDs in your Region: